What is your number one tip for choosing a conveyancing solicitor in Stanmore

-I need to find a conveyancing solicitor for some conveyancing in Stanmore.
-I have stumble upon a web site which appears to be the ideal offering If it is possible to get all formalities completed via email that would be preferable.
-Should I be concerned?
+I need to retain a conveyancing solicitor for some conveyancing in Stanmore.
+I happened to chance upon a web site which appears to be the ideal answer If there is a chance to get all this stuff done via phone that would be preferable.
+Should I be wary?
 What should out be looking out for?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?